HaiNick/deq/README.md

 sudo ./install.sh
 ```

-Your `config.json` is preserved - the installer only overwrites `server.py`.
+Your `config.json` is preserved - the installer only overwrites the application files.

 ## Uninstall